NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 to a local stereographic projection, and fits a plane through them.

-When the veritces in the shapefile are picked at the water-land interface in the DEM, this would give the surface of the water to be used for bathymetry correction.
-The obtained plane can be slighty non-horizontal due to imperfectios in the camera positons and oreintations, and in the input DEM.
+When the vertices in the shapefile are picked at the water-land interface in the DEM, this would give the surface of the water to be used for bathymetry correction.
+The obtained plane can be slightly non-horizontal due to imperfections in the camera positions and orientations, and in the input DEM.

 Further motivation for this tool and an example of how to use it in practice is given in :numref:`water_surface`.